- Code PORT1001

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 48 hours of contact over 12 weeks: communicative practise and learning in language tutorials; and
+a) 36 hours of contact over 12 weeks, including online/self-directed and tutorial activities; and

 Requisite and Incompatibility